khotta/color_echo/README.md

 ![screen shot](/images/screenshot.png)

 ## Release Note
+* v0.8.0, 2014-01-14
+    * Changed for the specified arguments of reset method.
+    * Fixed small bugs.

 * v0.7.0, 2014-01-08
     * Added new method -> pickup
     * Added new symbol that can to specify in reset method of first parameter -> CE.reset(:pickup)